Twigonometry/Cybersecurity-Notes/Exam Resources/OSCP/OSCP Prep Series Intro.md

 What I want to include in my writeups:
 - My thought process while solving the boxes - i.e. what I tried and why I tried it
-- My mistakes - what went wrong and why?
+- My mistakes - i.e. what went wrong, and why?
 - Key learnings for each box - new technologies, command line tricks, exploits and CVEs, and defence bypass techniques I used
 - Setup instructions when using technologies and tools for the first time - this way, I can reference this section in a later writeup

 If that sounds good, then these writeups might be beneficial to you!
-Still, I will include in Index page (in [Obsidian](https://github.comTwigonometry/Cybersecurity-Notes)) or a Contents section (on [my site](https://mac-goodwin.com/blog/htb/)) to help with navigation, and regular checkpoints so you can skip ahead to what worked.
+Still, I will include an Index page (in [Obsidian](https://github.com/Twigonometry/Cybersecurity-Notes)) or a Contents section (on [my site](https://mac-goodwin.com/blog/htb/)) to help with navigation, and regular checkpoints so you can skip ahead to what worked.

 With all that said, my first post in the series is [[Blue Index|Blue]].
 I will be adding tags to my blog page in the future so that the OSCP boxes are easier to find - they will be marked with the #oscp-prep tag.